 - Lastly, if neither of the above two conditions are met, it will cast Healing Wave on yourself.

 You can reduce the macro to a simpler format:

 This provides less functionality, though.

-It is worth mentioning here that there does exist a sort of alternative, in add-ons such as VuhDo, which allow you to set up a feature to simply click a mouse button when hovering over a player, and causing this to heal them.
-In certain cases (such as when you need to intensively move your character while you are healing), such add-ons can provide a superior healing method to the mouseover macro + keybind combination, even though in essence the same thing is accomplished.
+It is worth mentioning here that there does exist a sort of alternative, in add-ons such as VuhDo, which allows you to set up a feature to simply click a mouse button when hovering over a player and causing this to heal them.
+In certain cases (such as when you need to intensively move your character while you are healing), such add-ons can provide a superior healing method to the mouseover macro + keybind combination, even though, in essence, the same thing is accomplished.

 The underlying point here is that the practice to be avoided at all costs is one where you need to click a player on your raid frames and then click a heal from your action bar in order to heal them.
 Any streamlining of this process that you make (keybinds, mouseover macros, both, or add-ons that handle the task for you) is a step in the right direction.

-It is beyond the scope of this guide to discuss specific stat priorities, since these depend from one healing class to another, and they can change often.
-It is important to note, however, that your gearing plays an extremely important role in your ability to carry out your healer assignments.
+It is beyond the scope of this guide to discuss specific stat priorities since these depend from one healing class to another, and they can change often.
+It is important to note, however, that your gearing plays an important role in your ability to carry out your healer assignments.

 As a healer, you have to be intimately familiar with a great part of each encounter your raid is attempting.
 You have to be prepared for every ability cast by the boss or an add, which has the potential to deal damage to anyone in the raid (regardless of whether this damage is avoidable or not).